maxvfischer/DIY-CNC-machine/README.md

-# How to build Ivan Miranda's CNC machine

 This guide goes through all the steps of building Ivan Miranda's 3d-printed CNC machine and is a complement to Ivan's Youtube-videos:

 1. Original video: [https://www.youtube.com/watch?v=_atw3e0nIrg](https://www.youtube.com/watch?v=_atw3e0nIrg)